 A recent study from Harvard found that stress hormone modifies a gene in the dermal papillae of the hair follicle and can actually stop growth.

 Stress causes a couple of different types of hair loss:

 Telogen effluvium is a very common cause of hair loss.
 It is a reversible condition that occurs after a highly stressful life event or shock, such as a surgery, birth, car accident, death of a loved one, divorce, etc., and causes a large number of hair follicles to enter a rest phase, causing them to fall out several months later.

 Another type of hair loss is alopecia areata, a condition in which your immune system attacks your hair follicles and can also be triggered by extreme stress.
 This is characterized as sudden hair loss that presents as one or more circular bald patches throughout the scalp.

 The obvious—but not necessarily easy—first step is to reduce day-to-day stress and to recover from the trauma of past events.

-One or more self-care practices such as exercise, meditation, prayer, gardening, spending time in nature, being with friends and loved ones, journaling, biofeedback (my saving grace), dancing, doing artwork, and breath work must be practiced daily.
+I recommend one or more self-care practices such as exercise, meditation, prayer, gardening, spending time in nature, being with friends and loved ones, journaling, biofeedback (my saving grace), dancing, doing artwork, and breath work be practiced daily.